 History electives are determined in consultation with the Musicology coordinator.

 Performance (4 courses, plus lessons and large ensembles each semester) Performance audition, 206 Conducting and Orchestration, Private Lessons (2.0 hours each term) (minimum 6 semesters) Large Ensembles each term (minimum 6 semesters), 2 semesters of 129 Composition Seminar, 301 Junior Recital and 401 Senior Recital.

 Bluegrass (5 courses, plus lessons and large ensembles each semester) 330 History of American Folk and Country Music, 337 History of Bluegrass Music, 135 Bluegrass Ensemble (minimum 6), 126 Bluegrass Seminar (minimum 4 semesters), 129 Composition (Seminar 2 terms), 301 Junior Recital and 401 Senior Recital, Private Lessons (minimum 6 semesters), Large Ensembles (minimum 6 semesters)

 Performance Minor Performance Audition, Private Lessons (2.0 hours each term) (minimum 6 semesters), 104 Music Theory I, 201 Music History I or 202 Music History II, one music elective at the 300 level, Large Ensembles (each term minimum 6 semesters), 401 Senior Recital, Keyboard Proficiency and Performance Skills Exams, Performance Juries each term.
-Performance minors must also perform in the Performance Minor Recital in the spring of their Junior year.
+Performance minors must also perform in the Performance Minor Recital in the spring of their Senior year.

 Admission by audition should be prior to enrollment in Denison.
 However, entry into the program will be possible up through fall semester of sophomore year.
 The Performance Minor would count toward graduation as an academic minor.

 Performance Minors must be enrolled in one-hour (2 credit hour) lessons for each term they are registered as a Performance Minor.
 The applied lesson fee will be waived for music performance minors.

 Music Minor 104 Music Theory, 201 Music History I or 202 Music History II, Private Lessons (minimum 4 semesters on the same instrument), 2 Music Electives, Large Ensembles (minimum 4 semesters), Keyboard Proficiency and Piano Proficiency Exam, Performance Juries each term.

 Composition Minor 104 Music Theory I, 105 Music Theory II, 217 Computer Music, 329 20th Century Music, 129 Composition Seminar (minimum 4 semesters), Private Composition Lessons (minimum 4 semesters) Keyboard Proficiency and Performance Skills Exam, 402 Senior Project.